-Street Grid (see "Block Network"): where streets run at right angles
+Street Grid (see "Block Network"): where streets run at right angles to each other, forming a grid

 Street Wall: the "wall" that is created by the established frontage line along a street.
 The type of street wall that a street has, influences the way pedestrians and vehicles interact with and use the street.
 A tight urban street wall coupled with wide sidewalks and narrow roadways can encourage pedestrian activity, while a loose and setback street wall is more appropriate for a less dense single-family neighborhood.